meenakshi3151/DeploAI/README.md

 ## 🧠 Introduction:

-AutoDeploy AI is a beginner-friendly deployment platform that eliminates the complexity of DevOps.
+DeploAI is a beginner-friendly deployment platform that eliminates the complexity of DevOps.
 Just paste your GitHub repo link and our AI will generate the Dockerfile, CI/CD pipeline, README.md, basic unit tests, and even debug your build errors.
 It also supports secure deployment with NGINX, HTTPS, and smart rollbacks.

 ---